top of page

 - C- Sections

-and often these scars can hold psychological and emotional restrictions.
+Often these scars can hold psychological and emotional restrictions.
 These may include:

 - Anger